arcanemachine/phoenix-todo-list/README.md

 - You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
   - Copy the example template in `support/.env.example` to `.env` and fill in your desired values.
 - Run `mix deps.get` to fetch the dependencies
-- Setup PostgreSQL:
+- Setup Postgres:
-  - For easy PostgreSQL setup, you can use my [`container-postgres`](https://github.com/arcanemachine/container-postgres) repo for a Dockerized version that can be easily removed when you no longer need it.
+  - For easy Postgres setup, you can use my [`container-postgres`](https://github.com/arcanemachine/container-postgres) repo for a Dockerized version that can be easily removed when you no longer need it.
-- Once the PostgreSQL server is running, set up the `dev` environment:
+- Once the Postgres server is running, set up the `dev` environment:
   - `mix ecto.setup`
 - Use any of these commands to start a dev server:
   - `just start` - Uses the `just` task runner to start a dev server